lukasmartinelli/lukasmartinelli.github.io/_drafts/2016-04-02-openstreetmap-global-noise-pollution-model.md

 ## How does it work?

 Check out the [GitHub repository for the code and styles](https://github.com/lukasmartinelli/osm-noise-pollution).
+You can [download the vector tiles](https://github.com/lukasmartinelli/osm-noise-pollution/releases/download/v1.0/noise_pollution.mbtiles) from GitHub as well.

 In the model we add a buffer to **noisy objects**.
 This is the area that is probably affected by noise.
 Very noisy objects get a high buffer and less noisy objects a smaller buffer.